laravel/docs/cashier-paddle.md

     $user->subscription('default')->swapAndInvoice($premium = 34567);

-> {note} Please note that plans cannot be swapped when a trial is active.
-For additional limitation, please see [the Paddle documentation](https://developer.paddle.com/api-reference/subscription-api/users/updateuser#usage-notes).
+> {note} Plans may not be swapped when a trial is active.
+For additional information regarding this limitation, please see the [Paddle documentation](https://developer.paddle.com/api-reference/subscription-api/users/updateuser#usage-notes).

 <a name="prorations"></a>
 #### Prorations